XLpacman805/portfolio2/readme.md

 To Do

-[x - Make navigation bar accessible.
+[x] - Make navigation bar accessible.

+[wip] - Make navigation responsive.

+[] - Make the "profile" section responsive in the "me" page.

-[wip] - Add "Recommendations" section to the "me" page.
+[] - Add "Recommendations" section to the "me" page.

 [] - Add "About Me" section to the "me" page.